LGoodacre/context-sequencer/readme.txt

 list-abs
 iemguts (v 0.2.1 or later)

+Once you have all the necessary externals, you need to declare zexy as a startup library (Edit --> Preferences --> Startup --> New) and declare the Context home folder as a path (Edit --> Preferences --> Path --> New).

 Context does not currently work on L2Ork or Purr Data.

 Context patches sometimes take a long time to load (some of them several minutes).
+You can speed this up by turning off DSP before loading, then turning it back on.
 Faster machines are recommended.

 DOCUMENTATION: